cvmiller/nat64/README.md

 The client (e.g. your laptop) then attempts to open a connection to the *fake* address, which your router will pickup, *see* the real IPv4 address embedded, and make a connection to the legacy connected site.
 It reverses the process for any data returned by the legacy connected site.

-You don't have to use Google's **DNS64** service, you can roll your own, but that is beyond the scope of this little nat64 start script.
+You don't have to use Google's **DNS64** service, you can roll your own, but that is beyond the scope of this little nat64 start script. (see *Running your own DNS64 server* for more info)

 #### More info about tayga